Skip to main content

 How do I show/hide blocks conditionally?

-Check isVisible field
+Check the isVisible field on the fetched block.

 How do I handle missing blocks gracefully?